orbs-network/orbs-spec/behaviors/v1_1/committee-leader-reputation.md

 ## SDK update
 #### Block.GetBlockProposer
 * Returns the block proposer address.
+* Note: The Block proposer information is valid and useful in certain flows (e.g. process transactions during block execution); in cases where this information is not meaningful (e.g. pre-order check) it will default to `0` to deter misuse.

 ## ConsensusService update
 * Note: Block proposer provided according to block (in leader change the block might not be replaced).